 In the 1950s, every Communist Party pamphlet in Kerala used to have an essential line: “The meeting will have a mike and comrade Medini’s revolutionary songs.”
 P.K.
 Medini was a singer even before loudspeakers became a staple at the public meetings.
 From the time she was a teenager, she had a voice that was captivating and loud enough to soar above the crowds assembled, as she sang poems tuned to popular songs about a world where men were free from their chains and humanity prevails.
-Her songs sold the dream of an equal and just society and in many ways a dream of a unified Kerala that came about in November 1956 – unifying the three major provinces, the princely states of Travancore, Kochi and the Malabar province.
+Her songs sold the dream of an equal and just society and in many ways a dream of a unified Kerala that came about in November 1956, unifying the three major regions – the princely states of Travancore and Kochi, and the Malabar district of the Madras Presidency.

 Medini is 88 today.
 But the fire in her heart and voice still burns with the spirit and promise of revolution.
 She remains one of those rare icons that the Left can uphold with pride, to truly symbolise what its fight means to Kerala.

-In his preface to the book, PK Medini – The Nightingale in the Road to Revolution, Kerala’s highly revered poet-lyricist O.N.V.
+In his preface to the book by Dr T. Geena Kumari, P.K.
+Medini – The Nightingale in the Road to Revolution, Kerala’s highly revered poet-lyricist O.N.V.
 Kurup remembers an episode from his student life, when in 1948, he was invited to speak at the 100th anniversary celebration of The Communist Manifesto.
 Following the Calcutta thesis that called for an armed rebellion, the Communist Party was banned.
 Lookout notices were issued against leaders and they mostly functioned underground.
 A strict curfew was imposed in Travancore to keep the Communists under check.

 Kurup agreed to speak at the event, fully aware of the dangers that would follow if he was seen as being supportive of the Communist party.
 Still, he reached the venue at Alappuzha.
 There was a battalion of police standing in guard and a CID officer was taking notes from the front row.
 It was announced that the meeting would start with a song and soon from a hut behind the informal dais, a girl was carried by someone and placed on top of the table.
 “It’s been 100 years since the communist manifesto was launched,” she sang with power and sweetness, set to the tune of a popular Malayalam film song.
 “Till date, the beauty of the song and her voice reverberates in my heart.” noted Kurup.